 ON24 is the enterprise standard for organizations running large-scale, compliance-sensitive webinar programs where first-party engagement data matters more than content repurposing.
 ON24 captures behavioral signals from every attendee interaction and routes them to CRM and marketing automation systems.
 If your webinar program is a core pipeline channel and you need analytics with compliance controls, ON24 is proven.
 The downsides: steep learning curve, premium pricing that excludes mid-market buyers, and a mobile experience that lags behind newer competitors.

-ZoomInfo is a GTM platform that turns engagement signals from your webinar platform into a pipeline.
+ZoomInfo is an all-in-one AI GTM Platform that turns engagement signals from your webinar platform into pipeline.
 Built on a B2B data foundation of 500M contacts, 100M companies, 135M+ verified phone numbers, and 300M+ verified business emails, ZoomInfo's GTM Context Graph (processing 1.5B+ data points daily) combines your CRM records, conversation transcripts, and behavioral signals with third-party intelligence to show which accounts are ready to buy and why.
 Your webinar tells you someone attended.
 ZoomInfo tells your sales team who that person reports to, what technology their company runs, whether they're researching competitors, and how to reach the decision-maker.
-That intelligence flows through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP into any tool in your stack.
+That intelligence flows through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or Enterprise APIs and ZoomInfo MCP into any tool in your stack.

 If turning webinar engagement into closed revenue is the actual goal, see how ZoomInfo connects your event data to the intelligence that moves deals forward.